High-Rate-SHM-Working-Group/Dataset-7-forced-vibration-and-shock/data/testset-B/README.md

 # Testset B

-This dataset is discussed in the paper that introduces "CHIPS: Combined Harmonic and Impulsive PCB Signals".
+This dataset is discussed in the paper that introduces the "CHIPS: Combined Harmonic and Impulsive PCB Signals Dataset".